utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 - Your Google Sheet of the data and pivot tables
 - Your Data Diary
-- Your Data Drop story.
+- Your Data Drop story

 ## Large files and working in Google Sheets